Samriti-Raj/Taskflow-manager/README.md

 # TASKFLOW MANAGER

 TaskFlow Manager is a small full-stack project built for the Track 3 assignment.
-The goal was to create a complete system where you can:
+The goal was to create a complete system where we can:

 Manage employees